Projects per year

 In relation to research and consulting, I have worked on a number of large multinational corporations such as Novo Nordisk, Arla, Glaxo Smith Clyne (GSK), Nestle, Telenor (Grameenphone), Tesla, iRobot Romba, H&M, Bestseller, Oticon, and Kube Data.
 In addition, I have also studied Bangladeshi multinational corporations such as Walton Electronics, DBL Apparel Company, Micro Fibre Apparel Group, GMS Apparel Group, ABA Apparel Group, and Interstoff Apparel Limited, Shasha Danims etc.

 Recently, I completed an action-project in 2022 on ‘The Practical Tools for Sustainable Business Model Innovation for SMEs in Denmark and Sweden’ (3 million DKK funded by EU).
-I was a principal investigator and the member of steering committee for the project.
+I was a principal investigator and member of the steering committee for the project.
 In 2022, I also completed another project on ‘Artificial Intelligence, Value creation and Adaptation in International Context’, which I led in collaboration with the Department of IT & Media Technology at AAU, funded by Aalborg University Business School (AAUBS).

 As a principal investigator and the leader, I have received a grant of 12 million DKK to study the circular economy transition in Bangladesh's apparel industry.
 This is the first project on circular economy research in apparel industry, funded by Danish Ministry of Foreign Affairs.
 The project has commenced in October 2022 and will continue till 2027.

-However, my other on-going project on the apparel industry is: ‘Climate Change and Global Value Chains in Textile and Garments industry in Bangladesh’ (11.7 million DKK) in collaboration with Copenhagen Business School, Roskilde University, DK, and BRAC University, Bangladesh.
+However, my another on-going project on the apparel industry is: ‘Climate Change and Global Value Chains in Textile and Garments industry in Bangladesh’ (11.7 million DKK) in collaboration with Copenhagen Business School, Roskilde University, DK, and BRAC University, Bangladesh.
 I am a principal researcher and the lead from AAUBS in this consortium project.

 At present, my current projects and researches heavily focus on understanding the dynamics of Apparel industry transition with an aim to explore firms' transition to circular business model, capability reconfiguration in GVC, technology adoption, and the impact of institutions on green industrialization in the context of circular economy adoption.